wavemotion-dave/A8DS/readme.md

 Windows but I've never done it and don't know how.

 If you try to build on a newer gcc, you will likely find it bloats the code a bit and you'll run out of ITCM_CODE memory.
+If this happens, first try pulling some of the ITCM_CODE declarations in and around the Antic.c module (try to leave the one in CPU as it has a big impact on performance).

 --------------------------------------------------------------------------------
 History :